 - A most recent statement from your mortgage holder

-- Copy of either the HUD-1 from your loan closing or copy of the Deed of Trust that reflects the case number assigned by FHA to your mortgage
+- Copy of either the closing statement from your loan closing or copy of the Deed of Trust that reflects the case number assigned by FHA to your mortgage

 - A copy of the mortgage note for your existing home loan